farmOS/farmOS-map/README.md

 ### Measurements

-Call the `addBehavior('measure', { layer })` method on the instance returned by `farmOS.map.create()` to enable length/area measurements of features in a given layer.
+Call the `addBehavior('measure', { layer })` method on the instance returned by `nfa.map.create()` to enable length/area measurements of features in a given layer.
 This will add tooltips to all features in the layer.

 The map instance's configured system of measurement will be used.
 Lines will be